Five Connection Tools That Will Transform Your Parenting

 “I’m sorry I scratched you, sweetie,” I told him as he looked at me, crying.
 After a short time, he let me know that the reason he was so upset was that he really didn’t want to go to school.
 He didn’t feel listened to, and felt alone there.
 I just listened.
 When he was done crying, he walked over to eat.
 Then he put his clothes on for school.
 We brushed our teeth.
 “Maybe it will be a good day,” my son said.
 He put on his jacket and backpack, and we headed out to the car.

-Allowing your child to cry things all the way through is a bit like allowing your child to nap till she wakes.
+Allowing your child to cry things all the way through is a bit like allowing your child to nap till they wake.
 In both crying and napping, the mind is busy doing important internal work.
 Housekeeping, you could say.
 Things get tidied up nicely.
 Energy recharges.

 SettingLimits-Icon-FullColor-RGBSetting Limits: A crucial tool in your work as a parent.
-Your child needs and deserves a limit as soon as her behavior starts to veer off track.
-A good limit gives your child the chance to offload the emotional tension that clouds her behavior, so she can return to the fun of learning and enjoying those around her.
+Your child needs and deserves a limit as soon as their behavior starts to veer off track.
+A good limit gives your child the chance to offload the emotional tension that clouds their behavior, so they can return to the fun of learning and enjoying those around her.

 Here’s How It Works: “When my son was four, he went through a period of great resistance to getting dressed.
 Over a few weeks I tried all sorts of play to loosen the tension.
 I’d make his clothes talk to him and hide from him, try to put them on myself, pretend to not know how to help him get dressed, and more.
 Despite my efforts, getting dressed remained a daily struggle.